skhdl/nlpcraft/README.md

 ### Introduction
 How does it work?

-You start by defining a model with simple Data Model APIs using any JVM-based language like Java, Scala, Groovy, etc. A model-as-a-code specifies how to interpret user input (e.g. intents), how to query or control a particular data source, and finally how to format the result back to the user.
+You start by defining a model with a simple Data Model API using any JVM-based language like Java, Scala, Groovy, etc. A model-as-a-code specifies how to interpret user input (e.g. intents), how to query or control a particular data source, and finally how to format the result (JSON, HTML, text, etc.).

 Once you defined your model you will need to deploy it into a NLPCraft Data Probe - an application that connects to NLPCraft Server.
 Its purpose is to deploy and manage user data models.
 Each data probe can host multiple models, and you can have multiple data probes.
-Data probes can be deployed and run anywhere as long as there is an outbound connectivity, and are typically deployed in DMZ or close to your private data sources.
+Data probes can be deployed anywhere as long as there is an outbound connectivity, and are typically deployed in DMZ or close to your private data sources.

-Once your model is defined and deployed into a data probe, you can start NLPCraft Server and call REST APIs to ask natural language questions and get results back.
+Once your model is defined and deployed into a data probe, you can start NLPCraft Server and call REST API to ask natural language questions and get results back.

 ### License